Risk Factors Dashboard

 Adverse judgments or settlements in legal disputes could harm our operating results, cash flows, and financial condition.

 From time to time, we are subject to a variety of lawsuits and other claims.
-These may include lawsuits and claims related to contracts, subcontracts, securities compliance, employment and wage claims, and compliance with Medicaid and Medicare regulations, as well as laws governing student loans and child support enforcement.
+These may include lawsuits and claims related to contracts, subcontracts, securities compliance, employment and wage claims, and compliance with Medicaid and Medicare regulations, laws governing student loans and child support enforcement, and other matters.
 Adverse judgments or settlements in some or all of these legal disputes may result in significant monetary damages or injunctive relief.
 In addition, litigation and other legal claims are subject to inherent uncertainties, and management's view of these matters may change in the future.
 Those uncertainties include, but are not limited to, costs of litigation, unpredictable court or jury decisions, and the differing laws and attitudes regarding damage awards among the states and countries in which we operate.

 Various laws and regulations prohibit companies from performing work for government agencies that might be viewed as an actual or apparent conflict of interest.
 These laws limit our ability to pursue and perform certain types of work.
 For example, some of our businesses assist government agencies in developing RFPs for various government programs.
 In those situations, the divisions involved in operating such programs would likely be precluded from bidding on those RFPs.
 Similarly, regulations governing the independence of Medicaid enrollment brokers and Medicare appeal providers prevent us from providing services to other organizations such as health plans and providers.